abhishekchandran/dailyjs/_posts/2012-11-07-node-roundup.md

 [Fastworks.js](https://github.com/RobeeeJay/Fastworks.js) (License: _GPL3_, npm: [fastworks](https://npmjs.org/package/fastworks)) by Robee Shepherd is an alternative to [Connect](http://www.senchalabs.org/connect/).
 It includes "stacks" for organising middleware, and middleware for routing, static files, compression, cookies, query strings, bodies in various formats (including JSON), and a lot more.
 It can also work with Connect modules.

-The primary motivation for developing Fastworks.js was speed:

-> According to the author's benchmarks, it can handle more than twice the requests per second that Connect's Send module can.
+> StaticFile serves things like images, style sheets and javascript files, using the pretty nifty Lactate node module.
+According to the author's benchmarks, it can handle more than twice the requests per second that Connect's Send module can.

-That sounds promising, but the author hasn't included benchmarks alongside his project.
-It also doesn't include tests.
-Hopefully the author will include tests and benchmarks to get this project off the ground.
+That Lactate module sounds promising.
+On the subject of performance, one motivation for developing Fastworks.js was speed, but as of yet it doesn't include benchmarks or tests.
+Hopefully the author will include these at a later date so we can see how it shapes up against Connect.

 ###Probability.js